Although multicenter clinical research is the primary focus of EMNet, these skills can be applied to a variety of community problems.

 In October 2001, EMNet Coordinating Center staff created the ED Alert Network to provide the different state Health Departments with an up-to-date ED contact database.
 Over the next year, the ED Alert Network provided this information to the appropriate staff at state Health Departments across the USA.
 The ED Alert Network did not provide this information to any other group, nor use this information for any other purpose.
 This voluntary national initiative concluded in November 2002, with ED databases present in at least 33 states.

 From 2003-2005, EMNet held a 5K Run for Asthma in observance of World Asthma Day (WAD) in May.
 The goal of the event was to improve community awareness of asthma and to raise funds for asthma research at MGH.
 In 2006, changes in usage regulations for the athletic field adjacent to the 5K course precluded continuation of this annual fundraiser.

 For those who would like to continue to participate in local events, we encourage you to visit the American Lung Association website at www.lung.org for more information.

 We thank participants, sponsors, volunteers and others, who invested their time and resources over the years to make the annual event a memorable occasion for all.

-The NEDI-USA project is a major activity of the EMNet health policy research program.
+The NEDI-USA project is a major activity of the EMNet health services research program.
 With continual refinement over the past 10 years, it now provides EMNet with a truly unique national resource: the most complete, up-to-date, accurate inventory of every ED in the nation.
 For researchers, EMNet posts a state-specific summary of data on-line.
-For the general public, EMNet staff have created EMNet findERnow a free app for iPhone and Android that helps users to quickly find the closest ED/ER.
+For the general public, EMNet staff have created EMNet findERnow a free app for iPhone and Android that helps users to quickly find the closest ED.
 We also developed an on-line Google Maps version of the latest NEDI-USA database.
 EDmaps provided this information on the internet in a searchable map format.